dvfrancis/craftr/README.md

 #### Key Business Goals

-- Attract crafters of all levels to participate, learn something new, and share their positive experiences with others.
+- Attract crafters of all levels to participate, learn something new, and share their positive experiences of the event.
-- Give instructors the tools they need to create and manage classes across the event.
 - The organisers of the event will see value from increased numbers of people visiting the website, the positive word-of-mouth generated, and more sign-ups to their mailing list.
-- The home page will encourage visitors to look at the site as a whole, while encouraging people to sign up for one or more of the classes shown on the diary page.
+- The home page will engage visitors' interests, while encouraging them to sign up for one or more of the classes being run across the event.

 #### Key User Goals

 - The potential to learn a new craft, or something new about a craft with which they are familiar.
 - Enjoy a positive and useful experience without having to spend any money.
-- Link up with like-minded people through social media, to share their throughts on the event.
+- Link up with like-minded people through social media, to share their thoughts on the event.
-- Allow easy creation and management of classes, across the course of the event.

 #### User Experience

 - Target audience:
-    - Anyone who is 13 or older and enjoys using technology to be creative.
+    - Anyone 13 or older who enjoys using technology and being creative.
     - Teenager, student, employed, or retired.
     - Has an interest in arts and crafts.
-    - Those with an interest in possibly taking a hobby and turning it into a source of income.
+    - Those with an interest in the potential of taking a hobby and turning it into a source of income.
     - Someone looking for a productive but relaxing way to spend their free time.

 #### User Expectations